mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 The styles injected into the DOM by Material UI rely on class names that all [follow a standard pattern](/system/styles/advanced/#class-names):
 `[hash]-Mui[Component name]-[name of the slot]`.

 In this case, the styles are applied with `.css-ae2u5c-MuiSlider-thumb` but you only really need to target the `.MuiSlider-thumb`, where `Slider` is the component and `thumb` is the slot.
-Use this class name to write a CSS selector within the `sx` prop (`& .MuiSlider-thumb`), and add your overrides.
+Use this class name to write a CSS selector within the `sx` prop (`&.MuiSlider-thumb`), and add your overrides.

 <img src="/static/images/customization/dev-tools.png" alt="dev-tools" width="796" style="margin-bottom: 16px;" />